2021mgumusayak/CS50/Week0/ScratchPsuedo.md

 3. wait
 4. if touching the edge bounce off it

-When cat recieves dead broadcast<br>
+When cat receives end game broadcast<br>
 hide and stop cat

 **Code for Cheese**<br>